 The thesis may be treated confidentially in exceptional cases.
 In such case, a special application has to be filled out.
-The application form is obtained at the department office.
+The application form is obtained by the faculty secretary.
 If the Head of Education of the University of Gävle is approving the application of secrecy, the thesis has to be written in two editions.
 One edition is containing all material including the confidential parts.
 This edition will be used by the examiner, if nothing else is agreed on.